Third-party sick pay enables employees who are sick, injured, or temporarily disabled to receive compensation while they are out of work.

 - Sick pay used

 - Federal income tax withheld from sick pay

 - Sick pay subject to employee Social Security tax

 - Social Security tax withheld from sick pay

 - Sick pay subject to employee Medicare tax

 - Medicare tax withheld from sick pay

 - Sick pay disbursed by a third party not included in income

-Here’s an example from the IRS explaining how an employee might report sick pay if they received payments during 2017:
+Here’s an example from the IRS explaining how an employee might report sick pay and change federal income tax withholding if they received payments during 2022: